event-catalog/eventcatalog/.changeset/lazy-phones-cover.md

 "@eventcatalog/core": patch
 ---

-fix(core); fixed styles for links in the step component
+fix(core): fixed styles for links in the step component